andiigonzalez/Power_Outage_Analysis/README.md

 <p></p>
 To analyze the fairness of the model we split the data into our two groups using the `URBAN_DENSITY_NORMALIZED` and `RURAL_DENSITY_NORMALIZED` columns and used the absolute difference in precision between the two groups as our test statistic.

+We also split the data into the same two groups ans performed the same analysis to analyze the difference in recall between the two groups.

-We performed 10,000 permutations and set a significance level of 0.05.
-Getting as result a p-value of 0.4448, an observed precision for urban areas of 0.76, an observed precision of rural areas of 0.69.
-Making the observed precision difference of 0.0645.
+For the precision anlaysis we performed 10,000 permutations and set a significance level of 0.05.
+Getting as a result a p-value of 0.0 and an observed precision for the urban category of 0.78, as well as an observed precision for the rural category of 0.71.
+With a difference in precision between the groups of 0.07, indicating that the model is generally fair in most cases.

+For the recall analysis we also performed 10,000 permutations and set a significance level of 0.05. getting as a result a p-value of 0.0 and an observed recall for the urban category of 0.6964, as well as an observed recall for the rural category of 0.8684.
+With a difference in recall between the two groups of 0.1720.

-These results lead us to conclude that there is sufficient evidence to fail to reject the null hypothesis since the p-value is greater than the chosen significance level.
+These results lead us to conclude that there is sufficient evidence to reject the null hypothesis since the p-value is smaller than the chosen significance level of 0.05.
 <p></p>
 <p></p>
 <iframe src= "assets/images/Precision_Permutation.html" width="700" height="400" frameBorder="0"></iframe>